-Nicholas Anastasopoulos, PhD is an architect, researcher, lecturer at the National Technical University of Athens.
+Nicholas Anastasopoulos, PhD is an architect, researcher, assistant professor at the National Technical University of Athens.

-He studied architecture at the School of Architecture of the National Technical Unversity of Athens (1976-82).
+He studied architecture at the School of Architecture of the National Technical University of Athens (1976-82).
 He obtained his Master of Architecture at Yale University (1983-85) and was an Onassis Foundation scholarship recipient.

-His doctoral thesis on Environmental Management, Sustainability and Alternative Social and Living Formations, at the School of Architecture of the National Technical Unversity of Athens, was defended in 2013.
-His work addresses aspects of sustainability, spatial expressions of the commons in architecture and social structures, alternative communities, future alternatives, systems, complexity, and participation.
+His doctoral thesis on Environmental Management, Sustainability and Alternative Social and Living Formations, was conducted at the School of Architecture of the National Technical University of Athens, and was defended in 2013.
+His work addresses aspects of sustainability, spatial expressions of the commons in architecture, and social structures, alternative communities, future alternatives, systems, complexity, and participation.

 Extensive teaching experience in the US (Parsons School of Design, New School for Social Research, NYC), Greece (Patras University, AKTO), and Ecuador (IAEN, PUCE).